simongonzalezdc/kyanite.sh/CRUSH.md

-# CRUSH CLI Coding Lab
+# Focus.sh Development Lab

 ## Purpose
-This directory is a coding lab for experimenting with AI-powered CLI tools using Charm libraries.
+This directory is a development lab for experimenting with AI-powered CLI tools using Charm libraries.
 Focus on learning development patterns with local LLMs (Ollama) and OpenRouter fallback.

 ## Essential Commands
 - Build: `go build ./...` or `go build -o focus ./cmd/focus`